Deadly Prey

-Deadly Prey (released in the Philippines as Born to Kill) is a 1987 action film written and directed by David A. Prior.
-The film, a very loose adaptation of the short story "The Most Dangerous Game" by Richard Connell, stars Ted Prior, David's brother, as a former soldier who is kidnapped for participation in a human safari.
+Deadly Prey is a 1987 action film written and directed by David A. Prior.
+The film is a loose adaptation of the short story "The Most Dangerous Game" by Richard Connell, and stars Ted Prior (director David Prior's brother) as a former soldier who is kidnapped for participation in a human safari.

 Plot

-Colonel Hogan leads a group of mercenaries.
+Colonel Hogan is a highly-decorated Special Forces officer who leads a group of mercenaries.
 His current client is businessman Don Michaelson.
-A deal is struck, and Hogan recruits new troops.
-For training, Hogan orders his troops to kidnap innocent people, take them to the forest and hunt them.
+A deal is struck, and Hogan recruits new troops; for training, Hogan orders them to kidnap civilians for use as targets in hunting exercises.
 One of the people they kidnap, Mike Danton, is ambushed while taking out the trash.
-Taken to the forest, he is stripped to his shorts, greased up and told to run.
+After being taken captive, he is outfitted in jorts, greased up, and released in a nearby forest as game.

-A team of mercenaries hunt Danton; however, Danton, a Vietnam War veteran, picks off the troops one-by-one.
-The troops report this to Colonel Hogan, who sends a task force with his best man, Lieutenant Thornton.
-Part of the task force is Jack Cooper, a former comrade of Danton who saved his life in combat.
+A team of mercenaries hunt Danton; however, Danton, a highly-skilled Vietnam War veteran, picks off the troops one by one.
+The surviving troops report their difficulties to Colonel Hogan, who sends a task force led by his best man, Lt.
+Thorton.
+Another member of the task force is Danton's former comrade Jack Cooper, whose life Danton saved in combat some years earlier.
 Recognizing each other, Cooper defects from the mercenaries and allies with Danton.

-With Cooper alongside him, Danton continues to fight off the mercenaries to get back to his wife Jaimey.
-Hogan uses Danton's family against him, angering Danton.
-After storming the mercenaries' training camp, Danton destroys all traces of Hogan's mercenaries.
+With the help of Cooper, Danton continues to fight off the mercenaries with the goal of returning to his beloved wife Jaimy, who is eventually taken hostage by Hogan.
+Intending to rescue her, Danton escapes from the forest, equips for battle at his home, and storms the mercenaries' training camp.
+Danton and Cooper manage to eliminate all of the mercenaries.
+Lt.
+Thorton is pursued into the forest by Danton, who chops off the lieutenant's right arm.
+The detached arm is then used to bludgeon Thorton unconscious, whereupon he is scalped and killed.
+In the final scene, Danton shows the scalp to Hogan, whom he commands to remove his shirt and shoes.
+Releasing Hogan into the forest, the hunter becomes the hunted.